Public names index

 SparseIR.evaluateMethod

-Evaluate the basis coefficients al at the sparse sampling points.
+Evaluate basis coefficients at the sampling points using the C API.

 source